PecanProject/pecan/README.md

 install.packages('PEcAn.all')

 ```
-This, however, may have limited functionality without a [connection to BETYdb](https://pecanproject.github.io/pecan-documentation/develop/osinstall.html#install-bety).
+This, however, may have limited functionality without also installing other components of PEcAn, in particular [BETYdb](https://pecanproject.github.io/pecan-documentation/develop/osinstall.html#install-bety).

 ### Website